 When you enter the Emergency Department at Crittenton, you’ve taken your first step on the path to recovery.
 Emergency cardiology patients can expect to be seen immediately, receiving a complete medical workup upon arrival at Crittenton.

 Often that critical care begins before you even reach the door.
-The close working relationship we have with local EMS service providers drastically reduces response, as is evident in standard times lower than state average, and a STEMi heart incident – ER door to balloon – in only 12 minutes, nearly 1/5th the national average.
+The close working relationship we have with local EMS service providers drastically reduces response, as is evident in our average door-to-balloon time of 42 minutes which is lower than both the state average and national average.

 Changing technology has created new opportunities to improve care, but it’s building a relationship and trust between the hospital and the EMS network that has had the greatest impact.
 When a paramedic calls in with a chest pain patient, Crittenton doesn’t stop that process.
 We are able to send a 12 lead ECG straight to the Crittenton physicians so that when we arrive our patient can go right to the catheterization lab.” -Chris Kraft, Lieutenant, Rochester Hills Fire Department (above left)